Dancer Nutrition: Tips to Train and Perform at Your Best

 • Turkey sub sandwich, pretzels, apple slices, sports drink

-Eating your pre-dance meal several hours before your dance session allows time for your body to digest the meal prior to activity.
-It also allows time to go to the restroom before the workout if needed.
+Eating the pre-workout meal several hours before the dance session allows time for dancers to digest the meal prior to activity.
+It also allows dancers time to go to the restroom before their workout if needed.

-If you have less time before the workout (1-2 hours), focus on consuming carbohydrate-rich snacks for energy.
-Eating foods that are high in fat, fiber, and/or protein too close to the competition may cause GI distress during the activity (2).
+If dancers have less time before their workout (1-2 hours), they should focus on consuming carbohydrate-rich snacks for energy.
+Eating foods that are high in fat, fiber, and/or protein too close to the competition may cause GI distress during the activity (3).

 Dancers should continue hydrating in the hour leading up to activity, aiming to drink around 8 oz of fluid during this time period.